Xilinx/VMC_Help/UTIL/AIE_to_HDL/README.md

 Engine to HDL domain.

-Note: The PLIO width should match the bitwidth of the output data type of the AIE to HDL block and also the output type of the tdata Gateway In block.
+Note: The PLIO width should match the bitwidth of the output data type of the AIE to HDL block and also the output bitwidth of the tdata Gateway In block.